 Haloperidol is the first of the butyrophenone series of major antipsychotics.
 The chemical designation is 4-[4-(p-chlorophenyl)-4-hydroxypiperidino]-4'-fluorobutyrophenone and it has the following structural formula:

-Haldol (haloperidol) is indicated for use in the treatment of schizophrenia.
+HALDOL (haloperidol) is indicated for the treatment of patients with schizophrenia.

 Increased Mortality in Elderly Patients with Dementia-Related Psychosis